jr0d/mercury/README.md

 Parallel execution of an identical task does not always make sense.
 This is especially evident when considering the press workflow.
-For instance, if I happen to create a job that matches 12 active inventory records and provide a single press configuration to the method deploy_os, all 12 nodes would be provisioned using the same user and networking information.
+For instance, if I happen to create a job that matches 12 active inventory records and provide a single press configuration to the `press` method, all 12 nodes would be provisioned using the same user and networking information.
 This is usually not the intended result.
 As such, mercury provides a preprocessor interface.

-### press_static_assets preprocessor

-This provided preprocessor allows
+With preprocessors, press templates can be rendered using inventory data and external asset management systems.
+Adding preprocessors can occur through the plugin interface.
+See [Preprocessor](documentation_link) documentation for more information

+This version of Mercury provides a reference implementation called `press_static_assets`.
+As the name suggest, it allows the user to submit a set of static assets, referenced by mercury_id, to be used when rendering the provided template.

 ### Transport

-For all backend communication, mercury uses 0mq socket API [http://zeromq.org/whitepapers:architecture] and MessagePack for serialization [https://github.com/msgpack/msgpack/blob/master/spec.md].
-Mercury is designed to work in tandem with production workloads; as such, mercury’s messaging system has been developed to minimize impact on overall network capacity [Jared Rodriguez].
+For all backend communication, mercury uses [0mq socket API](http://zeromq.org/whitepapers:architecture) and [MessagePack](https://github.com/msgpack/msgpack/blob/master/spec.md) for serialization .
+Mercury is designed to work in tandem with production workloads; as such, mercury’s messaging system has been developed to minimize impact on overall network capacity.

 # Installation

+Each component contains a setup.py which is intended to be run with the `develop` option.
+This is due to an issue with the namespace implementation that prevents `install` from working.
+As such, mercury can only be installed using the source distribution and has not yet been added to the python package index.

+We currently have two paths forward to resolve this:

+1) Remove the namespace, keep separate packages, and give them names like hg_<i>component</i>.
+For instance instead of using:

+    ```python
+    from mercury.common import mercury_id
+    ```

+    We would use:
+    ```python
+    from hg_common import mercury_id
+    ```
+2) Create only *one* package, call it mercury.
+When installing mercury from pip, common, agent, and server code will be installed.
+The risk involved should be minimal, as most dependencies are pulled in from common.
+Our only concern is that the agent may require a heavy dependency foot print as we add support for more hardware devices.

+See the [installation documentation](https://jr0d.github.io/mercury/installation.html) for full instructions on setting up a development environment

-# Running
+# Running (Don't copy and paste)

-TBC
+1) Install mongodb
+2) Install redis
+3) Create python3.6 virtualenv and activate it
+4) Install mercury-common `cd src/mercury-common ; pip install requirements.txt ; python setup.py develop`
+5) `$ mkdir ~/.mercury`
+6) copy and modify configuration samples to ~/.mercury
+    - mercury-inventory.yaml
+    - mercury-rpc.yaml
+    - mercury-log.yaml

+*Note: The logging facility can be configured natively in python, presently, only the stream handler is configured*
+7) Start the inventory

+    ```
+        $ python src/mercury-inventory/mercury/inventory/server.py &>> mercury-inventory.log &
+    ```
+8) Start the RPC services

+    ```
+       $ python src/mercury-rpc/mercury/rpc/backend/backend.py &>> mercury-backend.log &
+       $ python src/mercury-rpc/mercury/rpc/frontend/frontend.py &>> mercury-frontend.log &
+       $ python src/mercury-rpc/mercury/rpc/workers/worker.py &>> mercury-worker.log &
+    ```
+9) Start the Agent logging service

+    ```
+        $ python src/mercury-log/mercury/log_service/server.py &>> mercury-log_service.log &
+    ```

+Once all of these servirces are running, agents can begin connecting to the backend service.
 # Bugs and TODO

 * Tasks should update time_started and status once they are received by the agent